Coordination of benefits (COB) checks

 How COB checks work

 You submit a coordination of benefits request with information for one of the patient’s health plans.
-The information you provide is similar to a standard eligibility check, including the patient’s name, date of birth, and health plan information.
+The information required is similar to a standard eligibility check – first name, last name, DOB, and either member ID or SSN – and you should first run a real-time eligibility check to ensure that the member’s details are accurate.

-Once you submit the request, Stedi searches a national database of eligibility data from state and commercial payers.
+Once you submit the request, Stedi searches a database of eligibility data from regional and national plans.
 This database has 245+ million patient coverage records from 45+ health plans, ASOs, TPAs, and others, including participation from the vast majority of national commercial health plans.
-Data is updated weekly to ensure accuracy.
+Data is updated at least weekly to ensure accuracy.

 Check COB